Climate Smart Missoula

 Our 2017-2018 Climate Change Studies Service Learning Intern Sydney Lang and CCS Program Director Nicky Phear

 Climate Smart Missoula is collaborative.
 We partner with myriad non-profits, community groups, businesses, and individuals in Missoula and even around Montana.
-In fact, in Missoula's Community Climate Smart Action Plan, we identified over 65 entities that are current or potential partners.
-Should your group be listed above?
-Just let us know.
+In fact, we've identified over 75 entities that are current or previous partners.
+Let's grow that number!

 Picture